-The examples in this manual use a Windows operating system and Microsoft Excel from the Microsoft Office 2003 product suite, but you can use any spreadsheet program.
+The examples in this manual show how to open the mpinside\stats file from within Microsoft Excel 2010 on a Windows operating system, but you can use any spreadsheet program.
 On Linux platforms, you can open the reports in some spreadsheet programs by dragging and dropping the output file into an open spreadsheet program.